LLM Reference

 Claude 3.5 Sonnet vs Command R

 Claude 3.5 Sonnet (2024) and Command R (2024) are frontier reasoning models from Anthropic and Cohere.
-Claude 3.5 Sonnet ships a 200K-token context window, while Command R ships a 128K-token context window.
+Claude 3.5 Sonnet ships a 200k-token context window, while Command R ships a 128k-token context window.
 On HumanEval, Claude 3.5 Sonnet leads by 14.2 pts.
 On pricing, Command R costs $0.15/1M input tokens versus $3/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Command R is ~1900% cheaper at $0.15/1M; pay for Claude 3.5 Sonnet only for coding workflow support.